 The Nippon TV program Shabekuri 007 comprises seven high-profile comedians with different weekly guests with no scripts.

 Some things guests say might surprise you!
-This TV program features gossip in a more public setting, just as we all enjoy a little gossip.
+This TV program features gossip in a more public setting, just as we all enjoy gossip.

 This Japanese TV series is for advanced learners.
-Unless you aim for NAT Q2 or JLPT N2, it would be hard to understand the discussions.
+The discussions are difficult to understand unless you aim for NAT Q2 or JLPT N2.

 20. From Today, It’s My Turn!! (今日から俺は) — 2018